vyketype/vyketype/README.md

 - 👋 Hi, I’m @vyketype
 - 👀 I’m interested in Minecraft, politics, and music from the 70s to 80s
-- 🌱 I’m currently learning Java and my first project, SMPQOL.
+- 🌱 I’m currently learning Java and my creating first project, SMPQOL.
 - 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me: `vPrototype_#2235` (Discord)